alexaandru/awsrotkey/README.md

 The tool is supposed to _"work out of the box"_ and for that a few assumptions are made.
 If any of them is invalidated you should NOT be using this tool.

-1. You are using shared profiles;
+1. You are using named profiles;
-2. You are NOT using multiple keys for the account you want rotated (you can certainly use as many shared profile as you want to).
+2. You are NOT using multiple keys for the account you want rotated (you can certainly use as many named profile as you want to).

 As long as you use a single key and you want it rotated this tool will work just fine.